Tommy Wade: Early life

-College Football
+College career

 After a year on the undefeated Texas freshman team in 1960 and a year on the 1961 Texas Longhorn baseball team, Tommy Wade became the back-up quarterback to Mike Cotten in 1961, and played a few downs on defense.
 During his sophomore year Darrell Royal wanted him to take part in spring practice, so Wade gave up on being a pitcher in college, though he continued to play semi-pro ball in the summer.

 In 1962, despite a broken ankle suffered in the spring, Wade was expected to be the starter, but was sidelined by a preseason injury.
 He didn't get his first start at quarterback until November, though he did play some quarterback and defense in the early games.
 In his first game as starter he set the school record for most attempts in a game and threw for 195 yards.
 He led the team to three straight wins against Baylor, TCU and Texas A&M and helped Texas to win the 1962 Southwest Conference Championship and finish its first undefeated regular season since 1923.
 He also tied the school record for fewest interceptions thrown in a season(2).
 In the Cotton Bowl, which Wade did not start, the ineffective Texas offense was held scoreless and Wade tied the Cotton Bowl record for most interceptions in a game(3) as the Longhorns lost 13-0.
 He threw more interceptions in the Cotton Bowl than he did in the entirety of the season.

 In 1963, Wade lost the starting quarterback job to classmate Duke Carlisle and saw his playing time significantly curtailed.
 He played in most games, getting in when Royal wanted to emphasize the pass, but specialized in the two-minute offense.

 Wade, however, played a key role that year in helping Texas to beat Texas A&M and win the National title.
 When Texas fell behind late in the 4th quarter, Carlisle was pulled in favor of Wade.
 Starting on Texas' 20, Wade drove Texas to the 50 yard line before throwing an interception that seemed to seal defeat.
 But the Aggie defender attempted a lateral that Texas recovered thus preserving the drive.
 Wade then took Texas to the 2-yard line of Texas A&M, but after he nearly threw the ball away again, Carlisle came back in and scored the game-winning touchdown with a little more than a minute left.
-With their perfect season preserved, they were crowned National Champions.
+With their perfect season preserved, they were crowned national champions.

 Wade finished with a 3-0 record as the Texas starting quarterback.